surazzzj/react-tasks/task-3/README.md

 # 🧩 Task 3 — Toggle Password Visibility
-This task demonstrates how to build a simple and interactive password visibility toggle feature using React.
+This task demonstrates how to build a simple password visibility toggle feature using React.
 The component allows users to:

 Enter a password,